Learning Self-Similarity in Space and Time as Generalized Motion for Video Action Recognition: Experiments

 \subsection{Comparison with the state-of-the-art methods}

-For a fair comparison, we compare our model with other models that are not pre-trained on additional large-scale video datasets, \eg, Kinetics~\cite{kay2017kinetics} or Sports1M~\cite{karpathy2014large} in the following experiments.
+For a fair comparison, we compare our model with other models that are not pre-trained on additional large-scale video datasets, \eg, Kinetics~\cite{kay2017kinetics} or Sports1M~\cite{karpathy2014large}, in the following experiments.

 Table~\ref{sota_table} summarizes the results on SS-V1\&V2.
 The first and second compartment of the table shows the results of other 2D CNN and (pseudo-) 3D CNN models, respectively.
 The last part of each compartment shows the results of SELFYNet.
 SELFYNet with TSN-ResNet (SELFYNet-TSN-R50) achieves 50.7\% and 62.7\% at top-1 accuracy, respectively, which outperforms other 2D models using 8 frames only.
 When we adopt TSM ResNet (TSM-R50) as our backbone and use 16 frames, our method (SELFYNet-TSM-R50) achieves 54.3\% and 65.7\% at top-1 accuracy, respectively, which is the best among the single models.
 Compared to TSM-R50, a single SELFY block obtains the significant gains of 7.0\%p and 4.5\%p at top-1 accuracy, respectively; our method is more accurate than TSM-R50 two-stream on both datasets.
-Finally, our ensemble model (SELFYNet-TSM-R50$_{EN}$) with 2-clip evaluation sets a new state of the art on both datasets by achieving 56.6\% and 67.7\% at top-1 accuracy, respectively.
+Finally, our ensemble model (SELFYNet-TSM-R50$_{EN}$) with 2-clip evaluation sets a new state-of-the-art on both datasets by achieving 56.6\% and 67.7\% at top-1 accuracy, respectively.

 Tables~\ref{diving_table} and \ref{finegym_table} summarize the results on Diving-48 and FineGym.
-For Diving-48, TSM-R50 using 16 frames shows 38.8\% in top-1 accuracy in our implementation.
-SELFYNet-TSM-R50 outperforms TSM-R50 by 2.8\%p in accuracy so that it sets a new state-of-the-art top-1 accuracy as 41.6\% on Diving-48.
+For Diving-48, TSM-R50 using 16 frames shows 38.8\% at top-1 accuracy in our implementation.
+SELFYNet-TSM-R50 outperforms TSM-R50 by 2.8\%p at top-1 accuracy so that it sets a new state-of-the-art top-1 accuracy as 41.6\% on Diving-48.
 For FineGym, SELFYNet-TSM-R50 achieves 49.5\% and 87.7\% at given 288 and 99 classes, respectively, surpassing all the other models reported in~\cite{shao2020finegym}.